RichardBean/IEEE-Predict-Optimize-Challenge/README.md

 5. **Very liberal** allows charging over peak and does not attempt to control the maximum of recurring + once off + charge effect.
 This would be the best approach if the forecast was perfect.

-Other approaches could be weighting building at 60% quantile, and solar at 40% quantile as in <a href="https://arxiv.org/abs/1810.11178">Bean and Khan (2018).</a> Bean and Khan also avoided any charging in peak, and operated off a net load forecast as in this challenge.
+Other approaches could be weighting buildings at 60% quantile, and solar at 40% quantile as in <a href="https://arxiv.org/abs/1810.11178">Bean and Khan (2018).</a> Bean and Khan also avoided any charging in peak, and operated off a net load forecast as in this challenge.

 There is not really any way to know how "good" my phase 2 forecast was; so I just tested the last four approaches here with my final phase 1 data.

-Although the objective function values for "liberal" and "very liberal" were lowest, over all the 10 problems the "no forced discharge" approach had a slightly lower cost.
+The objective function values for "liberal" and "very liberal" were lowest of the approaches.
+But over all the 10 problems, the "no forced discharge" approach had a slightly lower cost as evaluated against the actual net load.
 Of course, the pool prices for Nov 2020 were quite different from the prices for Oct 2020, but I thought this "ad hoc" or "heuristic" approach was probably the best idea.

 The other idea was to add a constraint stating that any relaxation (i.e. increase) in the maximum observed load over the month had to be at least counterbalanced by a decrease in the cost of electricity.
 But this seemed unnecessarily constraining.
 I decided to trust the forecast, which may be a risky approach, but also had the best shot at developing the best schedule.